|

 as well!

-Busy Buddy line have stood up quite well (her favorites are the Squirrel
+Premier Busy Buddy line have stood up quite well (her favorites are the

-Ruff Wear TurnUp also has Lacy's seal of approval.
+Dogzilla dumbbell also have Lacy's seal of approval.

-(see lower right pic) that has shown nary a scratch on it in
+multicolored "jack" (lower right pic) that has shown nary a scratch in the

-the many years in which we've had it.
-Unfortunately, I have no idea
+many years in which we've had it.
+Unfortunately, I have no idea where

-where we got it and it has no identifying marks.
-Maybe someone out there has a clue...
-I'd LOVE to
+we got it and it has no identifying marks.
+Maybe someone out there has

-the rubber tub out-gassing, but I don't seem to have any other choice.
-She
+out-gassing, but I didn't seem to have any other choice.
+She destroyed

-natural rubber toys don't outgass, so that's one less thing to worry about.
+and RuffWear natural rubber toys don't out-gas, so that's one less thing to

 |